RobTS/a_challenge_solution/readme.md

 The iOS simulator will be able to access the server through the host specified in `./packages/app/src/config.ts`, for Android, you might need to adapt it to match your local IP or run `adb reverse tcp:3000 tcp:3000`.

 Once the app starts up, you should be able to see the images and names of people provided in the sample data set.

+### ToDos:

+* Replace React Test Renderer with Enzyme and add more sophisticated checks for component fields (e.g. explicit names instead of just snapshot).